 - To develop and support programming to augment student learning and research.

-Developed by the Executive Committee of the Commission on Diversity and Racial Equality April 4, 2017
+Developed by the Executive Committee of the Commission on Diversity and Racial Equity April 4, 2017